 Even worse, I can’t pronounce Béarn correctly.
 It’s not Bay-urn or Bahrn (rhymes with barn) or Bayrn.
 It’s more Bay-arrrn (say the latter like a pirate’s “arrrr, matey”).
 Two weeks after going, it still takes me five minutes to say it clearly enough so that a French person will understand where we went on our vacation.

 It seemed the best way to understand Béarn was to just go, which is what we did over the winter holiday.
 We had explored much of the central Pyrénées and wanted to try some place new.
 As is our habit, we made this decision two days before we were scheduled to leave and then scrambled to find lodging.
-This is incredibly dumb and irresponsible on our part and yet once again, we were saved by the pure dumb luck of an internet search engine which led us to book three nights at D’Orride, a bed and breakfast just north of Pau.
+This is incredibly dumb and irresponsible on our part and yet once again, we were saved by the pure dumb luck of an internet search engine which led us to book three nights at D’Orride, a bed and breakfast just south of Pau.

 The two-hour drive from Toulouse was pleasant enough as we skirted along the north side of the Pyrénées.
 I booked a car through Getaround, the peer-to-peer car rental platform.
 It was my second time using Getaround and overall it went smoothly.
 But like most other such platforms that started off as person-to-person rentals, this particular car seemed to be owned by an agency that rents many such cars.
 Still, the cost of €220 for five days not including gas was far cheaper than any traditional car rental agencies.